 What are the symptoms of Bacterial Vaginosis?

 About 50 to 75% of women with BV do not show symptoms.
 They may recognize the infection on routine health examinations.
 This is another reason you should not ignore regular reproductive health check-ups.

 - Grayish white or white discharge with a foul or fishy smell.

 - Itchy or sore vagina, which can sometimes be accompanied by swelling.

 - Rare symptoms include vaginal bleeding and pain during sex.

-If you suffer from any of the above symptoms, you must seek immediate medical attention.
+You must seek immediate medical attention if you suffer from any of the above symptoms.
 Untreated BV can lead to: